 REHPS Summer Experience

-Fourteen South Dakota communities welcomed 28 health professions students for four weeks during the summer of 2016.
+Fifteen South Dakota communities welcomed 30 health professions students for four weeks during the summer of 2019.
 The Rural Experiences for Health Professions Students (REHPS) summer experience is designed to bring health professions graduates back to rural South Dakota for rewarding careers.
-Communities selected to participate in the REHPS summer experience must have populations under 10,000 people and house a critical access hospital.
+Communities selected to participate in the REHPS summer experience must have populations under 13,000 people and house a critical access hospital.

 REHPS receives funding from the Office of Rural Health/South Dakota Department of Health and is managed by the Yankton Rural Area Health Education Center.
 Follow the student’s experiences on this site.
 Click the REHPS banner and student pictures.